 The financial statements comprise the activities of the Agency.
 There are no other organizations for which the Agency is financially accountable or for which it is fiscally responsible.
-The Agency and the Foothill/Eastern Transportation Corridor Agency (F/ETCA) are under common management and together are called the Transportation Corridor Agencies.
+The Agency and the Foothill/Eastern Transportation Corridor Agency (F/ETCA) are under common management and together are called the Transportation Corridor Agencies (TCA).
 However, each agency has an independent governing board.
+Refer to note 2(I) of the financial statements for interagency transactions detail.